Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 The storage uses event-type-indexed tables.

-The current implementation creates a handler snapshot inside forEachHandler(), but the snapshot is currently not iterated and the provided callback is not invoked.
+During dispatch, EventHandlerStorage creates a snapshot of the current handler entries and invokes handlers from that snapshot.

-Therefore the intended mutation-safe handler dispatch model is not fully implemented in the current source.
+Therefore mutation of the live handler table during callback does not invalidate the current iteration.

-This is a current implementation issue rather than a stabilized architectural invariant.
+Handlers added during the current dispatch are not included in the existing snapshot.

+Handlers removed or cleared during the current dispatch remain part of the current snapshot and therefore do not alter the already-started iteration.

 21. EventDispatcher